BackFace-Softwares-INC/Simple-Object-Placer/README.md

 The place where you want to place the object must have collision, this is mandatory.
 Tested only on Godot 4.4.1.stable on Arch Linux.

+# TO-DO:
+* Better interface and object catalog;
+* Multiple object placement on a range;
+* Erase tool.

 ## feel free to contribute to the project